ucr-rhic/ucr-rhic.github.io/how-tos/setup_xwindow.md

 1. Ensure the __DISPLAY__ environment variable is set to *localhost:0*[^1] using the command `echo $env:DISPLAY`
 	- If unset or incorrect set it using command `$Env:DISPLAY = "localhost:0"`
-2. Enable X11 forwarding with your SSH command using option '-Y' `ssh -Y user@rssh.rhic.bnl.gov`
+2. Enable X11 forwarding with your SSH command using option '-Y' `ssh -Y user@ssh.sdcc.bnl.gov`
 	- __**Note(October 9, 2020):**__ The option '-X' does not work possibly due to incompatibilities between certain Linux libraries running on Windows.
 I may not sure if they this may cause security issues [see](#UbuntuSetupX11)
 3. Finished: Any graphical interface will now be opened on the X-window display, you can also [display image files](#X11DisplayImage)
 	- It is a good idea to check that (not modify) __DISPLAY__ environment variable is set to *localhost*[^1] on remote machine and `xeyes` runs.
 If it is not set or `xeyes` doesn't run, then go back to beginning and try again.